Zheng Pingru: Early life

 Zheng Pingru was born in 1918 in Lanxi, Zhejiang Province, Republic of China.
 Her father, Zheng Yueyuan (鄭鉞原), also known as Zheng Yingbo (鄭英伯), was a Nationalist revolutionary and a follower of Sun Yat-sen. While a student in Japan, Zheng Yueyuan married a Japanese woman, Hanako Kimura (木村 花子, Kimura Hanako), who adopted the Chinese name Zheng Huajun (鄭華君).
 They had two sons and three daughters; Pingru was the second oldest daughter.

 From her mother, Zheng Pingru learned to speak Japanese fluently.
 She grew up in Shanghai, where her father taught at Fudan University.
 She studied at the Shanghai College of Politics and Law.

-Zheng admired famous actresses Hu Die and Ruan Lingyu and wanted to be a well-known actress, performed with a group of actors from Datong University.
-But her father was very traditional and conservative, and was very opposed to her idea.
+Zheng admired famous actresses Hu Die and Ruan Lingyu and wanted to be an actress, she performed with a group of actors from Datong University.
+But her father was very traditional and conservative, and was very opposed to her ambition.

 She became a well-known socialite and appeared on the cover of the popular pictorial The Young Companion (Liangyou) in 1937.
 At the time, she was also becoming known as a musician and actress.

 Although her family was half-Japanese, they were strongly opposed to Japan's aggression toward China.
 When Japan invaded Manchuria in 1931 and attacked Shanghai in 1932, Zheng and her siblings joined anti-Japanese protests.